vicosurge/nxlog-ce-installer/README.md

 For more information on how to configure the file refer to the documentation at `https://docs.nxlog.co/userguide/index.html` under the NXLog Community Edition Reference Manual.

+At the time this script is compatible with Debian, Ubuntu, its derivates and Alpine.
+RHEL based systems have not been added but will be in the future.

+The compilation has worked in x86_64 and ARM based systems.